TripleSquare/csgo-config/README.md

+###3.
+Download and configuration from autoexec.cfg

+After you've downloaded the files you're interestet in, open the "autoexec.cfg" in the editor of your choice (e.g. Notepad, Notepad++, Sublime Text, Brackets etc.)
+Now you'll search inside this file for lines starting with "exec ", e.g. you aren't interested in a buyscript for your Numpad you simply put "//" before "exec _buyscript.cfg", repeat this for every script you don't want to use.

-###3. after copying those files
+###4. after copying these files

-make those read only!
+make these files read only!